pentandra/lifepreserver/items/static/blog/putting-the-pieces-together/index.md

 [Notes on the Synthesis of Form]: <https://en.wikipedia.org/wiki/Notes_on_the_Synthesis_of_Form> "Some info about 'Notes on the Synthesis of Form' on Wikipedia"
 [patterns]: <http://blogs.agu.org/geospace/2016/06/23/can-commons-design-pattern-lexicon-show-open-science-destination/> "Can a commons design-pattern lexicon show open-science to its destination? by Bruce Caron"
 [Tragedy of the Commons]: <https://en.wikipedia.org/wiki/Tragedy_of_the_commons> "Tragedy of the commons on Wikipedia"
+[open]: <http://cameronneylon.net/blog/not-what-not-who-or-how-but-why-is-open/> "Not what, not who, or how, but Why is Open? by Cameron Neylon"

 *[SciELO]: Scientific Electronic Library Online *[TL;DR]: Too Long; Didn't Read